PhamTrung012224/gemini_recipe_flutter/README.md

 your local machine for development and testing purposes.
 See deployment for notes on deploying the project on your phone.

 ## Features
-- Generate almost every recipe through Google AI Gemini.
+- Utilize Google AI Gemini to access a wide array of recipes effortlessly.
-- Recipe can be saved to your account.
+- Save your favorite recipes to your account for easy reference.
-- Change theme and profile information.
+- Change theme and update profile information as desired.
-- Go directly to video on youtube through suggest videos on screen for better instructions.
+- Seamlessly navigate to instructional videos on YouTube through suggested videos for enhanced guidance.

+## Prerequisite

-## Setup
+## Configure
 Clone this repo to your desktop and run `npm install` to install all the dependencies.

 You might want to look into `config.json` to make change the port you want to use and set up a SSL certificate.

----

 ## Usage
 After you clone this repo to your desktop, go to its root directory and run `npm install` to install its dependencies.